-DUE TO SPONSOR GENEROSITY, THESE PROGRAMS ARE FREE and OPEN TO THE PUBLIC.
+DUE TO SPONSOR GENEROSITY, THESE PROGRAMS ARE FREE and OPEN TO THE PUBLIC FOR ALL THREE WEEKS OF GRIP IN PITTSBURGH, PA, AND IN AMHERST, NY.

 Maia’s Bookstore of Columbus, Ohio, sets up a store near the La Roche College cafeteria.
 The public is welcome to peruse the books at any time during GRIP weeks from Monday evening (until about 8:30 pm or so each night) through Friday lunchtime.

 This display represents only a small amount of her total inventory.
 Take a look at all the unusual and useful genealogy, social history, children’s, maps, and other historical books of interest at www.MaiasBooks.com.

 We wish to thank the following sponsoring societies for making the evening lectures available.
 Please visit their website through the links provided.
 Speaker biographies are available under the Faculty tab.

 Lectures begin at 7 p.m. each evening and are held at the La Roche College campus (just follow the signs from the driveway at 9000 Babcock Blvd., Pittsburgh).
 They are free and open to the public.
 Come on over!